Skinhead Rob: Career

 Aston's career began as a roadie for bands Boot Party, AFI, and Rancid.
 He eventually started a solo career, releasing the song "Show Me".
 He became involved in the Transplants when Tim Armstrong asked for lyrics to the songs Aston had been writing.
 The two started jamming in Armstrong's basement.
 They eventually invited Travis Barker of Blink-182 to provide drum tracks, instead of using drum-loops as originally planned.

 At the end of the 2005 Vans Warped Tour, Transplants took a hiatus and Aston and Barker joined Houston rapper Paul Wall, who chopped and screwed the Transplants' Haunted Cities album, to form a new group called Expensive Taste.
 He has been interviewed by Nardwuar the Human Serviette, along with Barker.
-As of January 2010, according to drummer Travis Barker, the Transplants are active again and currently planning a third album.
-As of 2021, it has indeed been released.
+In 2013, the Transplants released their third album In a Warzone.
+In 2017 Transplants released an EP, Take Cover.

 Aston sang on the track "Red Hot Moon" about his sister, from Rancid's Indestructible album and participated in the music video.
 Aston also credited as additional background vocalist for Death by Stereo's third album Into the Valley of Death and Travis Barker & Yelawolf's collaborative EP Psycho White.
 In 2006 Aston has made extra performance in stop motion-animated, musical independent film directed by John Roecker "Live Freaky!
 Die Freaky!".